 By PSW Staff • January 13, 2014 "Tree of Life" monitor engineer Bryan Hargrave (left) and FOH engineer Grant Howard at a Soundcraft Vi4 LIVE ART: Tree of Life is a unique collaboration that brings together recording artists, musicians and children at the 3,200-seat Landmark Theater in Richmond, VA, with Virginia-based Soundworks handling live sound for the event, utilizing Soundcraft Vi4 digital consoles for both house and monitors.
 Produced by the School of the Performing Arts in the Richmond Community (SPARC), this winter’s LIVE ART: Tree of Life featured Grammy Award winner and SPARC alumnus Jason Mraz, along with k.d. lang, Christina Perri and other artists performing with more than 200 children of all abilities.
 Any show with multiple performers is always a challenge, but the LIVE ART: Tree of Life event presented an unusual logistical hurdle: the monitor console was located behind some of the scenery, which blocked monitor engineer Bryan Hargrave’s view of the pit band and the bands and performers at one side of the stage.
 The fact that the house band was positioned in the orchestra pit, right in front of the main PA system, did not make his or FOH engineer Grant Howard’s job any easier.
 A group of children in the box seats at stage left were also in front of the PA and had to be miked for the show.
 Thanks to some careful aiming of the PA speakers and the Soundcraft Vi4’s functionality and its ViSi Remote iPad control, the show went off without a hitch even though it was, in the words of Howard, “like performance art, musical theater and bands playing all rolled into one,” and mixed seasoned veterans with children with little or no experience in front of an audience.
 Soundworks used 62 inputs in the FOH console and configured the output with left/right/subs on an aux configuration for the main outputs plus two more feeds going to the under balcony and a feed dedicated to the hard of hearing.
 In addition to the complex live mixing duties, it was necessary to generate 62 channels of audio for a multi-track recording to be used for a planned PBS documentary film.
 “It was about as simple a hookup as I’ve ever seen for such a complex routing scheme,” Howard notes.
 “We just plugged in the MADI interface, turned on the consoles, assigned things accordingly, and that was it.”
 “The ability of the Vi4 to be controlled by an iPad was an absolute lifesaver,” adds Hargrave.
 “In any other situation, not being able to see the performers during the show would have been a severe disadvantage.”
 Instead, during rehearsals Hargrave was able to walk away from the monitor console, listen to the mix from anywhere in the theater and make adjustments.
 “We had 16 powered monitors across the stage and I could walk right up to a performer, the piano player or a group of singers, hear exactly what they were hearing and use the iPad to make adjustments to the monitor mix right on the spot,” says Hargrave.
 “Without the iPad app, I would have had to walk to and from the console a hundred times.”
 After dialing in their monitor and FOH mixes, Hargrave and Howard saved their mixes using the console’s Snapshot feature.
 They had only two days of rehearsals to dial in the sound for the more than 200 people who were onstage at various times, and found the Vi4’s ability to recall scenes indispensible.
 “By the time the show went on, all I had to do was scroll from one Snapshot to the next and the mixes were right there,” adds Hargrave.
 “This was the most out of the ordinary show we’ve done on the Soundcraft Vi4, but we found it to be perfectly adaptable to the situation,” Howard points out.
 “In my experience it’s also the easiest console to teach visiting engineers how to operate.”
 “Doing the LIVE ART: Tree of Life event is a humbling experience,” states Soundworks president Steve Payne.
 “It’s just absolutely astounding to watch these kids perform with artists of the highest caliber.
 This is truly a once-in-a-lifetime opportunity.
 Many of these kids have special needs and face challenges on a daily basis.
 Watching them perform on this stage is like watching a flower blossom.
 The process is hugely rewarding for all of us—the kids, the performing artists, the crew and the audience alike.”
-Soundcraft Harman Professional Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Applications Concerts Consoles Engineer Harman Soundcraft · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Soundcraft Harman Professional Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Applications Concerts Consoles Engineer Harman Soundcraft · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.